acntech-archive/docker-jira/README.md

 ##### Mount a host directory as a data volume

 This strategy is mostly suited for testing locally as the container will be dependent on the filesystem of the host.
+This might cause issues with regards to access rights on the mounted folder from the host filesystem.

 ```console
 $ docker run --restart=unless-stopped -d -p 8080:8080 --name jira \